Featured Picture: Beetle orchestra (Coloured Pencil). Estonia: National Archives of Estonia

 Explains The League of American Orchestras

 In contrast to modern music which is predominantly lyrical, orchestral music is a seemingly hidden genre.
 But that isn’t the case.
-From the League Of American Orchestras, there are statistics and data showing the prominence of Orchestra.
+From the League Of American Orchestras, statistics and data are showing the prominence of Orchestras.

 “At last count, an estimated 105,000 musicians performed in some 1,600 orchestras across the United States.
 Orchestras offered over 28,000 performances – of which about 28% were free of charge – and reached 24.9 million people,” reads the March 2019 report, Orchestras at a Glance.

 This also rings true north of the border.
-Orchestras Canada has found in their own reports.
+Orchestras Canada has found this in their reports.
 From a Presentation to Orchestras Canada from the Canada Council for the Arts, they’ve found the following.

 - 2,675 performances were presented publically

 - 2,340 were programmed and presented locally